sjaehn/BOops/README.md

 No description required.

+#### Waveform

+This input signal waveform is displayed on top of the pattern matrix.
+Press the shift key and use mouse wheel scrolling to scale the waveform.

 #### Pad properties

 The pad properties (relevant for the pattern drawing mode) are shown on the left of the user interface.